TrinityCore/tc-wiki/database/335/world/smart_scripts.md

 * **action_param6**:
 `0`
 #### EquipItem (71)
-Set equipment on target creature.
+Set equipment on target creatures.
 Slots 1 &ndash; 3 item entries are only used if no equipment ID is set.
 * **action_type**:
 SMART_ACTION_EQUIP (71)